Scotch whisky makers welcome suspension of costly US tariffs - WTMJ

 “Today’s deal draws a line under an incredibly damaging issue and means we can focus on taking our trading relationship with the U.S. to the next level, including working more closely to challenge unfair practices by nations like China and using the power of free trade to build back better from the pandemic,” Truss said.

+Tai said the agreement, in which both sides also agreed to form a working group on the civil aviation industry and to co-operate against “non-market practices of third countries” can be built upon to “ensure fair competition and address common challenges from China and other non-market economies.”

-Following Britain’s departure from the EU’s economic orbit at the start of this year, the U.K. is free to negotiate trade deals with whichever countries it wants.
+Following the U.K.’s departure from the EU’s economic orbit at the start of this year, it is free to negotiate trade deals with whichever countries it wants.
+Earlier this week, the British government negotiated the broad outlines of a free trade deal with Australia that will see tariffs on a wide range of goods eliminated over coming years.

+Ivan Menezes, the chief executive of drinks giant Diageo, said the elimination of tariffs on Scotch whisky and other recent developments illustrate the benefits that can accrue from Brexit.

+“With the end of this dispute, a new free trade agreement with Australia that removes remaining tariffs on U.K. spirits and the opening of trade talks with India, the largest whisky market in the world, the U.K.’s newly independent trade policy is now bringing major benefits for Scotch and Scotland,” said Menezes, whose company’s stable of single malt whiskies includes Talisker and Laphroaig.

-The Scottish National Party, which runs the devolved administration in Scotland, welcomed the removal of tariffs on Scotch whisky but urged more support from the British government to help businesses that suffered.
+The Scottish National Party, which runs the devolved administration in Scotland, urged more support from the British government to help businesses that suffered.

 Follow all AP stories about Brexit and British politics at https://apnews.com/Brexit